Chart Color Schemes

 Lyneham shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Lyneham is notably high, with 60.5% of residents aged 15+ holding university qualifications.
-This compares to 30.4% nationally and 46.8% in the SA4 region.
-Bachelor degrees are most common at 31.7%, followed by postgraduate qualifications (22.7%) and graduate diplomas (6.1%).
-Vocational pathways account for 16.3%, with advanced diplomas at 7.2% and certificates at 9.1%.
+Educational attainment in Lyneham is notably high, with 60.5% of residents aged 15 and above holding university qualifications.
+This figure surpasses the national average of 30.4% and the SA4 region's average of 46.8%.
+The area's educational advantage is reflected in its high proportion of Bachelor degree holders at 31.7%, followed by postgraduate qualifications (22.7%) and graduate diplomas (6.1%).
+Vocational pathways account for 16.3% of qualifications among those aged 15 and above, with advanced diplomas making up 7.2% and certificates 9.1%.

 Frequently Asked Questions - Education